JTSDK/jtsdk-tools/src/JTSDK.Docs/tool-chain-setup/README.md

 ## System Level Installation

-JTSDK-Tools requires two packages to be installed at the System Level:
+The JTSDK Tool Chain requires thhree packages to be installed at the System Level:
 * For 32-bit `C:\Program Files (x86)`
 * For 64-bit `C:\Program Files`

 If the application in question is not installed to the Windows default system installation locaiton, they must be added to the System or User path variables.
-In either case, the application must be available when opening a non-privilaged Windows Console.
+In either case, the applications must be available when opening a non-privilaged Windows Console.
 Many applicaiton installers use the system folders by default.
 However, there are no gaurentees, and users should verify the location for any System Level application requirment.